benhodgson87/sk-api-proxy/README.md

 ## Usage

-Clone this repo, and push it up to Heroku (or similar).

 Set an environment variable of `SK_API_KEY` with your Songkick API Key.

+You can run the repo locally using `npm run dev` / `yarn dev`.

+To use it remotely, simply push it up to Heroku - or your preferred equivalent.

 ## API Requests